The Parametrised Complexity of Counting Small Sub-Hypergraphs: The hypergraph homomorphism basis

 We conclude with some results, needed by our proofs, on the hardness monotonicity of hypergraph trimming.
-First, in \Cref{lem:WM_fptred} we show that taking induced trimmed sub-hypergraphs does not make homomorphism counting harder.
-Second, in \Cref{lem:hardness_bottleneck} we show that counting homomorphisms is hard if trimming elements of the class produces graphs of unbounded treewidth.
-Third, in \Cref{lem:aw_monotone} we show that adaptive width is monotone with respect to trimming.
+First, in \cref{lem:WM_fptred_new} we show that taking induced trimmed sub-hypergraphs does not make homomorphism counting harder.
+Second, in \cref{lem:aw_monotone} we show that adaptive width is monotone with respect to trimming.